frishberg/Chess-Analytica/docs/source/usage.rst

 Installation
 ---------------

-To use chess-analytica, first install it using pip:
+To use Chess-Analytica, first install it using pip:

 .. code-block:: python